Prafful-Mali/edulance-docs/docs/functional.md

 - **Skill Tagging:** Posts can include specific skills to attract suitable applicants.
 - **Application System:** Authenticated users can apply to open posts before the application deadline.
 - **Admin Management:** Admins can manage users, posts, and skills through the Django admin interface.
+- **Progressive Web App (PWA):** The platform will be developed as a Progressive Web App to provide an app-like experience, offline access, and better performance on all devices

 ---